 However, there are at least two other paths to increase the compatibility of these two gases, while greatly reducing the amount of GHG emitted through combustion of natural gas.
+One of these methods is to use biomethane.

 https://energycentral.com/c/cp/tech-race